bill-richards/jekyll-site-template/README.md

 # Jekyll Site Template Repository

+## If this is your new repo

+Your repo is currently being setup.
+While that's happening you should head along to the settings page where you should enable Github Pages.
+Be sure to set the branch to `develop` and the folder to `/docs` then click save.
+The repo will have been configured and the github-pages action will have been initiated.

+## If this is not your new rep

 This is a [template repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template), used for the creation of new Git Repositories with a Jekyll web site ready enabled.

 The created repo will contain a `/docs` folder with which Jekyll will work to generate the web site.
 Initially the web site will be styled using the [minima theme](https://github.com/jekyll/minima).